 At that statement, both men narrowed their eyes thoughtfully.

-“I did not see anyone pass this way the evening Miss Redley came through,” Wolfram said somewhat uneasily.
+“I did not see anyone pass this way the evening Miss Redley came through,” Wolfram noted uneasily.

-They stood silently for a moment, weighing out what altogether this information might mean.
-A person following her could have darted back into the woods and skirted the road entirely, avoiding the road in these parts.
-But that sort of behavior then implied that there was something they did not want noticed.
-The presence of such a person was a rather suspicious development that did nothing to allay Wolfram’s already frayed nerves.
+They stood silently for a moment, weighing out what this information might mean.
+A person following Miss Redly could have darted back into the woods, entirely avoiding the road in these parts.
+But that sort of behavior implied a motive to hide their actions.
+The presence of such a person was a suspicious development that did nothing to allay Wolfram’s already frayed nerves.

 “Perhaps someone slipped in that morning I was visiting Miss Redley,” Wolfram said nonchalantly as he could.
 “You’ll have to humor me and go look about town and find out if there are any new faces.”